All Souls College

 The Radcliffe Camera is the quintessential Oxford landmark and one of the city's most photographed buildings.
 The spectacular circular...

 University Church of St Mary the Virgin

-Hidden away down a narrow alleyway, this tiny medieval pub is one of the town’s best loved and bills itself as ‘an education in...
+Hidden down a narrow alleyway, this tiny medieval pub (dating from at least 1381) is one of the town's best loved; it's where US...

 Set in a vaulted 14th-century Congregation House, this place serves a wholesome line of soups, salads, pastas and paellas with plenty of...

 High St · interesting places nearby

 One of the wealthiest Oxford colleges, All Souls was founded in 1438 as a centre of prayer and learning.
 It's one of several graduate colleges, though it doesn't accept just any old Oxford graduate.
 Each year, the university's top finalists sit a fellowship exam, with an average of only two making the grade.
 Today fellowship of the college is one of the highest academic honours in the country.